Aller au contenu principal

 Preview - the first 6

-Category: defuse / ask
+Category: smooth-over / ask

 01Excusez-moi, je ne parle pas très bien français.